 Fresh Oysters with Mustard Seed Mignonette with cucumber, shallot and dill.
 If taking to a party, make the Mignonette ahead and shuck the oysters at the party.
 These little guys are sure to please.
 Serve on a bed of ice!

 Last month Brian and I drove down to Northern California, just above San Fransisco and began a slow meandering up the coast.
-There were so many things to love here – the smell of eucalyptus trees, the taste of fresh oysters, the green rolling hillsides dotted with bright orange poppies, the huge cyprus trees bent and twisted by wind blowing from the ocean, and of course the deep blue sea itself, endless and expansive.
+There were so many things to love here – the smell of eucalyptus trees, the green rolling hillsides dotted with bright orange poppies, the huge cyprus trees bent and twisted by wind blowing from the ocean, and of course the deep blue sea itself, endless and expansive.
 Here are some highlights from the trip – and then a recipe for Fresh Oysters with a Spring Mignonette with Dill, Mustard Seeds, cucumber and shallots.

 I’ve been rereading, Gift from the Sea, by Anne Morrow Lindbergh, and am in awe of how timeless this book is, how applicable it is to our modern age of technology, even though it was written in the 1950’s.
 “Not knowing how to feed the spirit, we try to muffle its demands in distractions.
 Instead of stilling the center, the axis of the wheel, we add more centrifugal activities to our lives -which throw us off-balance.”